emptymalei/StatisticalPhysics/_sources/equilibrium/ensembles.rst.txt

 ============

 The problem in statistical mechanics is that we can only use partial information of the system, thus we could expect partial results to be obtained sometimes.
-In the language of statistics, we have been using a lot of assumptions on the population as well as the samplig methods.

 From a macroscopic point of view, thermodynamic observables do not tell us about the microstates.
 We using the contimiuum in the phase space, aka, the phase space distributions, to represent the internal stuctures of the system.
 Apart from the question of why equilibrium even exists, equilibrium tells us that this density doesn't change.
+For equlibrium physics, we need the probability distribution of the microstates :math:`\rho(\{p_i\}, \{q_i\})` to calculate the macroscopic observables :math:`\mathscr O`, i.e., :math:`\langle \mathscr O \rangle (t) = \int \mathscr O (\{p_i\}, \{q_i\}) \rho(\{p_i\}, \{q_i\}) d\Omega`.
+The question is how to obtain the probability density :math:`\rho(\{p_i\}, \{q_i\})`, i.e., the probability density distribution of phases space points.

+In the language of statistics, we either invent a knowing-all theory to involve the whole population of microscopic states, or a good sampling method to sample some representative microstates.

 In Boltzmann's theory, we are using equal-a-prior probability as the probability of the microstates and most probable distribution to calculate our thermodynamic observales.
 With this, we are assuming that the system to dynamically moving in the phase space but is close to most probable distribution most of the time.
 With this assumption, we will observe little fluctuations of macroscopic observables since the most probable distribution is a delta-like distribution.

 On the other hand, we could also use ensemble methods.
-Instead of collecting statistical sampling on the microstates in time dimension, we make virtual copies of the system so that we sample among these virtual copies.
+Instead of collecting statistical sampling on the different microstates in time dimension, we make virtual copies of the system so that we sample among these virtual copies.
+When working out the macroscopic observables, the experimentalists measure different microscopic states, aka, sampling with the same predefined physical conditions.
+This makes statistical physics a more statistical topic.

 .. admonition:: Ensemble Methods in Machine Learning
    :class: note